 Not one of the city’s most fun attractions but definitely unusual, the Museum for the Memory of Ustica is a memorial to the crashed plane, Itavia Flight 870.

+The plane suffered an in-air explosion and crashed into the Tyrrhenian Sea near the island of Ustica in 1980.
 The cause of the accident is believed to be a missile strike of unknown origins which has made the crash a controversial topic in the news.

 Visitors can walk amongst the salvaged wreckage of the plane to really understand the significance of the tragedy.

-34 – See the incomparable Arca di San Domenico at Basilica San Domenico
+34 – Explore the Basilica San Domenico

 Though Bologna’s churches all have beautiful artwork and ornamentation, few have such an outstanding collection as Basilica San Domenico.